exploratory-io/book/viz/category.md

 Following options are available.

 * Step: Range for each group.
-* Edge Handling: Which end to include in each range.
+* Edge Value Handling: Which end to include in each range.
 The following options are available.
-  * Include Upper End
+  * Include Upper Edge
-  * Include Lower End
+  * Include Lower Edge
 * Upper Range: You can set the upper value range for creating categories.
 If you don't specify, the max value will be used.
 * Lower Range: You can set the lower value range for creating categories.
 If you don't specify, the min value will be used.
 * For Values Outside of Range: If you specify the Upper/Lower Range, you can set how to treat values outside the range.
 The following options are available.